pierrickrogermele/dev-doc/vim.md

 Command                 | Description
 ----------------------- | ---------------------
 `:tabnew`               | Create a new tab.
-`Ctrl-W gf`             | Open file under cursor into a new tab.
 `:tabedit {file}`       | Edit specified file in a new tab.
 `:tabfind {file}`       | Open a new tab with filename given, searching the 'path' to find it.
 `:tabclose`             | Close current tab.